department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 ### What documents and information do I need to apply?

-You'll need a copy of:
+You may need a copy of:
 - The Veteran’s military discharge papers (DD214 or other separation documents)
 - The Veteran’s death certificate
-- Any documents you have for costs for transporting the Veteran's remains
+- Any documents you have for the cost of transporting the Veteran's remains

 </div>